 Bat-El Papura belongs here because she found a way to make an overused inspirational category feel like an actual artistic and personal project.

-That is not just overcoming adversity.
+That is more than overcoming adversity.
 It is turning biography into form.